hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 It could be the right choice for ultralight enthusiasts who can manage with less light.

-The headlamp can be used in a temperature range from -30 C to +60 C and its batteries can be stored for ten years.
+You can use the headlamp in a temperature range from -30 C to +60 C and store its batteries for ten years.

 If you want to see more into the distance, then this is probably not the headlamp you should consider to buy.